 While these problems can be serious, they can often be prevented with proper care and husbandry.
 Inspect your chickens often and make sure they have access to a dust bath.

-When I first started keeping chickens, I quickly learned that predators are a real threat.
+When I first started keeping poultry, I quickly learned that predators are a real threat.
 I lost two chickens to a hawk, and another to a fox.
-It was a difficult lesson, but I did learn some ways to protect my chickens from predators.
+It was a difficult lesson, but I did learn some lessons the hard way.

 First, I built a sturdy fence around the coop.
 This keeps out smaller animals like weasels and snakes.
 I also installed a chicken wire barrier around the perimeter of the yard.
 This deters larger predators like coyotes.

 Finally, I made sure to keep the coop clean and free of food scraps.
-This minimizes the chances of attracting rodents, which can draw in other predators.
+This minimized the chances of attracting rodents, which can draw in other predators.

 My advice to you?
 Make sure the coop is well-built and has no gaps that a predator could squeeze through.